ajatdarojat45/mongoloquent/README.md

 <h3 id="hasmanythrough">hasManyThrough(Model, throughModel, foreignKey, throughForeignKey)</h3>

 The "has-many-through" relationship provides a convenient way to access distant relations via an intermediate relation.
 For example, let's assume we are building a deployment platform.
 A `Project` model might access many `Deployment` models through an intermediate `Environment` model.
 Using this example, you could easily gather all deployments for a given project.
-Let's look at the tables required to define this relationship:
+Let's look at the collections required to define this relationship:

 ```
 projects